pangeo-data/pangeo-eosc/providers/kubernetes/README.md

 1. Access to a kubernetes cluster with `kubectl`.
 2. [Helm](https://helm.sh/) is installed (i.e. the `helm` command works).
 3. Access to configure a DNS hostname for the **DaskHub** deployment.
-In this deployment we will use `pangeo.vm.fedcloud.eu`.
+In this deployment we will use `pangeo-eosc.vm.fedcloud.eu`.

 ## Why not using the official helm chart?